dkarczmarski/go-kweb-lang/README.md

 ### deleted files

-if there is a *language file* translating an *original file* that once existed but no longer does, such a file will also appear on the dashboard and will be marked as `NON_EXISTENT`. for such a file, the update will be the commit that deleted the original file. in some cases, the date of this commit may even be earlier than the last modification date of the *language file*.
+if there is a *language file* translating an *original file* that once existed but no longer does, such a file will also appear on the dashboard and will be marked as `en-file-no-longer-exists`. for such a file, the update will be the commit that deleted the original file. in some cases, the date of this commit may even be earlier than the last modification date of the *language file*.

 # data refreshing